 How do you think this win will impact Farmerline?
 Where do see Farmerline in the next 5 years?

 Since the majority of the farmers we work with are cocoa farmers, we’re looking forward to learning from the chocolate industry in Switzerland to better understand how technology can be used to solve their challenges and address their consumers’ demands for more sustainability.
 We know well that when we prioritise this on this side of the supply chain, we can work with farmers to make sure they benefit at the other end of the supply chain.
 With the help of our partners, clients and investors, we are striving to reach 1 million farmers by 2020.
 In the next five years, Farmerline will have transformed millions of smallholder farmers into successful entrepreneurs and will have built the supply chain of tomorrow.

-Click here for part one of this interview.
+Click here for part two of this interview.